Muteesa I Royal University: History

-MRU was established when ownership of the Masaka Technical Institute (Uganda Technical College, Masaka), was transferred from the government of Uganda to the Buganda government in January 2007.
+MRU was established when ownership of the Masaka Technical Institute (also known as the Uganda Technical College, Masaka), was transferred from the government of Uganda to the Buganda government in January 2007.

-MRU is named after Muteesa I of Buganda who invited the British to introduce formal education in his kingdom (Buganda) in the late 19th century.
+MRU is named after Muteesa I of Buganda, a former Kabaka of Buganda in the late 19th century.
 MRU received Tertiary Education Institution accreditation from the Ministry of Education & Sports in July 2007.
-MRU admitted the first class of students in October 2007.
+MRU admitted its first class of students in October 2007.
 MRU held its first graduation ceremony on Friday 15 April, 2011.
 At the same ceremony, Ronald Muwenda Mutebi was installed as the first chancellor of the university.

-MRU has, to date, held seven graduation events with the most recent held in January 2019 with the Vice President of Uganda Edward Kiwanuka Ssekandi as the Guest of Honor.

 Academics

-As of July 2018, MRU had the following academic faculties:
+As of July 2018, MRU comprises the following academic faculties: